Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 }
 ```

-> [!Note]
+> [!NOTE]
-> The output of Copilot chat can vary, but the output should be a refactored method that is more readable and maintainable.
+> The output of GitHub Copilot Chat can vary, but the output should be a refactored method that is more readable and maintainable.

-> [!Note]
+> [!NOTE]
 > Note that GitHub Copilot Chat can make mistakes sometimes.
 Best practice is to have the method covered with unit tests before refactoring it.
 This is not a requirement for this lab, but it is a good practice to follow.
 These unit tests can be generated by GitHub Copilot as well, which is covered in a previous lab.

 ## Optional